yaasiinaxmed/Real-Estate-Project-Backend/README.md

 ```
 ### Send Request - POST
 #### Endpoint: `/api/properties/:id/send_request`
-This endpoint allows a logged in user to send a request to another user for their property in the real estate marketplace.
+This endpoint allows a logged-in user to send a request to another user for their property in the real estate marketplace.

 #### Request Parameters